YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZINI[NTERRUPT] evaluates to 1 (TRUE) when a process is executing code initiated by the interrupt mechanism, and otherwise 0 (FALSE).

-YottaDB/GT.M does not permit the SET or NEW commands to modify $ZININTERRUPT.
+YottaDB does not permit the SET or NEW commands to modify $ZININTERRUPT.

 ---------------
 $ZIO